ioccc-src/winner/next/guidelines.md

 </p>

 <p class="leftbar">
-After your UUID and initial password are emailed to you, you have up to fortnight (**14 days**) to login and change your temporary password.
+After your UUID and temporary password are emailed to you, you have up to fortnight (**14 days**) to login and change your temporary password.
 If you fail to change your temporary password by that deadline, then you'll need to [contact the Judges](../contact.html) by email to request a reset.